Now Accepting New Clients

 -

-Therapy isn’t just for your child—it’s support for you, too.
-You don’t have to manage this all alone.
+Therapy isn't just for your child—it's support for you, too.
+You don't have to figure this out alone.
+Together, we'll make sense of what's beneath your child's behavior so you can feel more confident, connected, and supported.

 Understand what your child's behavior is communicating

-Respond with more confidence during meltdowns or shutdowns
+Respond with more confidence during meltdowns, shutdowns, and big emotions

 -